Russel Williams - Looking Through the Horse’s Eyes

-Russel: I’m quite well aware it is possible for people to quietly come to it without any great experience.
-If they’re prepared to begin to see - initially use their brain, yes.
-Start with thinking and the minimum aspect of understanding which then gives the guideline, and then following it through to become more consciously aware by feeling, you can make the transfer from one to another and within that almost definitely you will find it.
+Russel: It is possible for people to quietly come to it without any great experience, if they’re prepared to begin to see.
+Start with thinking and the minimum aspect of understanding which then provides the guideline, and then following it through to become more consciously aware by feeling.
+You can make the transfer from one to another and within that you will find it.
 You have to move away from all conditioned areas without any form of emotion of any kind.

 Iain: That implies there is a process of moving away, is that really the case?

 Russel: Oh yes, it can be followed by anyone.
-The main thing about this is… this is to anybody the most serious thing in your life, the way in which you live.
-Doesn’t matter how you live, that’s your importance; [the way in which you live] it’s the most important thing.
+This is the most important s thing in your life: the way in which you live.
 Oneself is the main interest for anybody in this world.